RADIUS server which supports MFA using MobileID

 There are many ways how to verify the connectivity to a remote host.

-installed you may try these commands to verify the connectivity to these endpoints:
+In case you have openssl installed you may try these commands to verify the connectivity to these endpoints:

 $ openssl s_client -connect mobileid.swisscom.com:443